 Metabolic reprogramming and chemotherapy resistance in triple-negative breast cancer

 Brown KK, Montaser-Kouhsari L, Beck AH, Toker A (2015).
 MERIT40 Is an Akt substrate that promotes resolution of DNA damage induced by chemotherapy.
-Cell Rep. 11(9):1358-66.
+Cell Reports.
+11(9):1358-66.

-Brown KK, Toker A (2015).
+Brown KK*, Toker A* (2015).
 The phosphoinositide 3-kinase pathway and therapy resistance in cancer.
-F1000Prime Rep. 7:13. *Corresponding authors
+F1000Prime Reports.
+7:13. *Corresponding authors

 Banerji S*, Cibulskis K*, Rangel-Escareno C*, Brown KK*, Carter SL, Frederick AM, Lawrence MS, Sivachenko AY, Sougnez C, Zou L, Cortes ML, Fernandez-Lopez JC, Peng S, Ardlie KG, Auclair D, Bautista-Piña V, Duke F, Francis J, Jung J, Maffuz-Aziz A, Onofrio RC, Parkin M, Pho NH, Quintanar-Jurado V, Ramos AH, Rebollar-Vega R, Rodriguez-Cuevas S, Romero-Cordoba SL, Schumacher SE, Stransky N, Thompson KM, Uribe-Figueroa L, Baselga J, Beroukhim R, Polyak K, Sgroi DC, Richardson AL, Jimenez-Sanchez G, Lander ES, Gabriel SB, Garraway LA, Golub TR, Melendez-Zajgla J, Toker A, Getz G, Hidalgo-Miranda A, Meyerson M (2012).
 Sequence analysis of mutations and translocations across breast cancer subtypes.
 Nature.
-486(7403):405-9. (*Equal first authors)
+486(7403):405-9. *Equal first authors